 Pursuant to Section 10 of the TSA, a successful claimant in a trade secret case may calculate its damages in three ways.

 The claimant is free to choose which of such methods they want to use to calculate their damages.
 While they cannot combine the methods above with regard to the same damage, they can use different methods regarding different damage claims (eg, demand compensation for litigation costs as damage effectively incurred and use a licence analogy to recoup their losses regarding the trade secret itself).
-Punitive damages do not exist in German law, unless the parties made any prior contractual arrangements in this matter.
+Punitive damages do not exist in German law, unless the parties made prior contractual arrangements in this matter.

 A successful trade secret claimant can obtain permanent injunctive relief against the defendant as well as an order requiring the defendant to recall any incriminating products.
 However, the plaintiff cannot restrict the subsequent employment of an employee in order to protect their trade secrets.
 A permanent injunction issued remains in force until the trade secret is disclosed.

 Firstly, the plaintiff is responsible for paying accrued court fees in order to start the proceedings.
 During the dispute, expenses incurred for procedural actions are borne by the party that requests them.
-But ultimately the losing party is required to reimburse the prevailing party for all costs of litigation fees inclusive of court fees, expenses and attorney fees of both parties in the statutory amount.
+Ultimately, however, the losing party is required to reimburse the prevailing party for all costs of litigation fees inclusive of court fees, expenses and attorney fees of both parties in the statutory amount.
 The judgment rendered by a court always encompasses a decision on the reimbursement of cost.
 In the case of a partial win, the statutory amount of the total cost will be split pro rata.

 In addition to lawyer's fees (see above), a successful claimant can recover disbursed court costs as well as costs for witnesses and experts.
 For the process for seeking an award of costs, see 7.4 Attorneys' Fees.